 In March 2016, GASB issued Statement No. 81, Irrevocable Split-Interest Agreements.
-The objective of this Statement is to improve accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
+This Statement is to improve accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
 GASB Statement No. 81 will be effective for the DCANAF for fiscal year ending September 30, 2018.